FACTBOX-Power of Trump's endorsements faces test in 12 key 2022 elections | Politics

 * Versus U.S. Representative Dan Newhouse * Aug.
 2 Republican primary for Washington's 4th congressional district

 Trump's pick to challenge Newhouse is former small-town police chief Loren Culp, who in March called for the execution of a Black man accused of badly injuring a woman by throwing her down the stairs of a train station.
 Trump had endorsed Culp in February, angered by Newhouse's vote 2021 impeachment vote.
-While Newhouse's campaign had nearly $1 million in the bank on March 31, Culp's campaign had $23,543.
 JOHN GIBBS

 * Versus U.S. Representative Peter Meijer * Aug 2 Republican primary for Michigan's 3rd congressional district